Skip to main content

 Wait for Completion

 The restore process will begin.
-You can monitor the progress in the Task Log at the bottom of the page.
+You can monitor progress in the Task Log at the bottom of the page.
 Your server may be automatically restarted during this process.
+Depending on the size of your disk, this can take anywhere from a few minutes to 30 minutes.

 Backup Best Practices